-PITTSBURGH, Pa. - One resident of Pittsburgh, Pa., has been indicted by a federal grand jury in Pittsburgh on charges of violating federal drug laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH - A Pittsburgh resident has been indicted by a federal grand jury in Pittsburgh and charged with violations of the federal narcotics laws, United States Attorney Scott W. Brady announced today.

-The three-count indictment, returned on March 21, named Davee Ward, 21, as the sole defendant.
+The three-count indictment, returned on March 13, named Lewis Lamont Johnson, 35, as the sole defendant.

-The law provides for a maximum total sentence of not less than five years and up to 40 years in prison, a fine of $1,000,000, or both.
+The law provides for a maximum total sentence of not less than 10 years and up to life in prison, a fine of $10,000,000.00, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives, the Pennsylvania Attorney General's Office and the Pittsburgh Police conducted the investigation leading to the indictment in this case.
+The United States Immigration and Customs Enforcement (ICE)/Homeland Security Investigations (HSI), United States Postal Inspection Service, Bureau of Alcohol, Tobacco, Firearms and Explosives, Federal Bureau of Investigation and the Drug Enforcement Administration conducted the investigation leading to the indictment in this case.